-To learn how to lead climb on traditionally place climbing gear, construct belay stances and protect an abseil.
+To learn how to lead climb on traditionally placed climbing gear, construct belay stances and protect an abseil.

 Complete beginners, indoor climbers or those that would prefer to learn to lead climb over 5 days.
 We also run a 2 day learn to lead climb course.

-None, however there is a lot to learn in 5 days, so for non-climbers the ability to learn quickly and a head for heights and good fitness levels are a must.
-For those with previous climbing experience, we reommend you can climb to an English 4b/c standard.
+None- however, there is a lot to learn in 5 days.
+Having the ability to learn quickly, a good head for heights and fair fitness levels are a must.
+If you do have previous climbing experience, we recommend you can climb to an English 4b/c standard.

 By its very nature lead climbing increases the risk of serious personal injury in the event of a fall.
 By booking this course you accept this risk.